 - k.
 Corrections medical staff will: - 1) Access the inmate as soon as possible for any injuries and basic medical condition. - 2) Render the appropriate first aid and establish a follow up plan if practical. - 3) Remove Taser probes from subjects when requested to do so or from sensitive areas inadvertently struck.
 These areas include sensitive tissue areas such as the head, face, neck, groin, or female breast area.
 Medical staff and the on-duty supervisor can request the inmate be transported to a medical facility for specialized treatment or further evaluation if the injury, area struck or inmate condition requires specialized treatment or evaluation. - B-5.
 Batons.
-Deputies will carry only Sheriff's Office approved impact weapons.
-Deputies are authorized to carry collapsible or side handle control batons if trained. - B-6.
+Deputies who have received training will carry only Sheriff's Office issued and approved impact weapons. - B-6.
 Electrical Stun Devices.
 Deputies will not use electrical stun devices, like Tasers and stun belts, on an inmate if they have sprayed the inmate with an OC spray containing alcohol or if the inmate has another flammable substance on his body. - B-7.
 Extended Range Impact Weapons.
-The only corrections deputies that may use extended range impact weapons are authorized trained deputies and with a corrections supervisor's approval.
-Deputies must use these tools according to procedure in DCAJ Policies CD-8-12, Cell and Area Extractions, and CD-8-9, Defensive Tool Control. - B-8.
+Corrections deputies who are trained and have supervisor approval may use extended range impact weapons.
+Deputies must use these tools according to procedure in AJ Policies CD-8-12, Cell and Area Extractions, and CD-8-9, Defensive Tool Control. - B-8.
 Stun Belt.
-A corrections supervisor may direct a trained and qualified deputy to have a high-risk inmate wear a stun belt while escorting the inmate to and from court.
+A corrections supervisor, with authorization from the court, may direct a trained and qualified deputy to have a high-risk inmate wear a stun belt while escorting the inmate to and from court.
 A corrections lieutenant or captain may approve the wear of the stun belt for other uses. - B-9.
 Defensive Tool Training.
-The corrections commander (or designee) must ensure corrections deputies receive training according to DCAJ Policy CD-8-9, Defensive Tool Control, on the types of defensive tools they are authorized to use. - B-10.
+The Corrections Captain (or designee) must ensure corrections deputies receive training according to AJ Policy CD-8-9, Defensive Tool Control, on the types of defensive tools they are authorized to use. - B-10.
 Defensive Tool Control.
-Procedures on defensive tool storage, issue, and handling are contained in DCAJ Policy CD-8-9, Defensive Tool Control.
+Procedures on defensive tool storage, issue, and handling are contained in AJ Policy CD-8-9, Defensive Tool Control.